 Fort Sumner Historic Site/Bosque Redondo Memorial

 Click on each link below to download a free lesson plan exploring the history of Bosque Redondo Memorial.
 Each link will open a folder with an entire unit along with associated documents, primary source documents, power point presentations, video and/or audio files to support the lesson.
 These lessons are designed for Grades 4 through 12 and include suggestions for modifications for younger students and include extension activities.
+Included are Navajo language lessons for Elementary School students or beginners of any age.

 - Forced Marches